 - A Key difference between Business Intelligence and Business Analytics that needs to be mentioned is that while Business Intelligence helps to run organisations to stay ahead of the game be it in improving their performance or matching the competition.
 However, it is the inputs of Business Analytics that would help the organisation to institute change/s and it is this change which could well mean that the organisation is surging ahead of the competition or is it floundering.

-While for the most part, the concept of Business Intelligence and Business Analytics is interchangeable in the mind of lay persons.
+While for the most part, the concept of Business Intelligence and Business Analytics is interchangeable in the mind of laypersons.
 The fact is that if Business Intelligence is the Bus then Business Analytics is the Driver.
-One cannot function without the other and this is something that organisations are learning sometimes at their own expense.
+One cannot function without the other and this is something that organizations are learning sometimes at their own expense.

-Smart organisations are embracing Business Intelligence and Business Analytics and to mention one company that has used Business Intelligence + Business Analytics very effectively is Royal Dutch Shell.
-It has minimised it turnaround time for replacement of parts and servicing of their drilling operations globally from 3-4 days to 45 minutes.
-Saving time, energy and money in the 100’s of thousand dollars.
+Smart organizations are embracing Business Intelligence and Business Analytics and to mention one company that has used Business Intelligence + Business Analytics very effectively is Royal Dutch Shell.
+It has minimized its turnaround time for replacement of parts and servicing of their drilling operations globally from 3-4 days to 45 minutes.
+Saving time, energy, and money in the 100’s thousand of dollars.

-In the ever changing world of Business, with increasing competition and globalisation the way ahead is Business Intelligence and Business Analytics, so it is important that one is informed, aware and certified to work in these emerging arenas.
+In the ever-changing world of Business, with increasing competition and globalization the way ahead is Business Intelligence and Business Analytics, so it is important that one is informed, aware and certified to work in these emerging areas.

 Some of the trends in Business Analytics are as follows: